 Continuing Education Activity

-- Identify the indications for use of Dakin solution in a clinical setting.
+- Identify the indications for the use of Dakin solution in a clinical setting.

-- Explain the contraindications and adverse effects of Dakin solution.
+- Explain the potential adverse effects of Dakin solution.

 - Describe the various strengths of Dakin solution and which is best in the clinical setting.

-- Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients when using Dakin solution for its intended indicaitons
+- Explain the importance of improving care coordination among the interprofessional team to enhance care delivery for patients when using Dakin solution for its intended indications.

 English chemist Henry Dakin and French surgeon Alexis Carrel developed a Dakin solution to clean and irrigate wounds.
 It was originally formulated as a battlefield wound antiseptic during World War I. They devised the Carrel-Dakin treatment to irrigate wounds after surgical debridements were performed to preserve and save limbs.
 As a result of their work, the Dakin solution has saved many lives (and limbs) since its creation.